kubeflow/website/content/docs/guides/components/tfbatchpredict.md

   --outputResultPrefix=${OUTPUT_RESULT_PREFIX} \
   --outputErrorPrefix=${OUTPUT_ERROR_PREFIX} \
   --batchSize=${BATCH_SIZE}
 ```

-Note that gcpCredentialSecretName is needed for running the jobs in GKE to
+Note that gcpCredentialSecretName is only needed for running the jobs in GKE in
-output results to GCS.
+order to output results to GCS.

 ### Parameterize the component

 You can set or update values for other optional parameters.
 For example, you can
-set the inputFileFormat to a new value or set the output to another gcs
+set the modelPath to a new value (e.g. to test out another model) or set the output to
-location.
+another gcs location (e.g. in order not to overwrite the results from previous
+runs).
 For example:

 ```
 ks param set --env=default ${MY_BATCH_PREDICT_JOB} modelPath gs://my_new_bucket/my_new_model
 ks param set --env=default ${MY_BATCH_PREDICT_JOB} outputResultPrefix gs://my_new_bucket/my_new_output
 ```

-** The supported parameters and their usage: ***
+The supported parameters and their usage:

   * **inputFilePatterns** The list of input files or file patterns, separated by commas.